great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/about_gx.md

 GX is NOT an independent executable.

 {GxData.product_name} is a Python library.
 To use GX, you will need an installation of <PythonVersion/>.
-Ideally, you will also configure a Python virtual environment to use GX from.
+Ideally, you will also configure a Python virtual environment to in which you can install and run GX.
 Guidance on setting up your Python environment and installing the GX Python library is provided under [Set up a GX environment](/core/installation_and_setup/installation_and_setup.md) in the GX docs.

 ## GX Cloud